 Please note that these directions are approximate and it’s always best to follow the real-time directions provided by Google Maps.
 Here is the Google Maps link for your reference: Google Maps Direction

-A beautiful lady was said to have appeared in his dream from the lake and who told the man to restrain from feeling miserable.
-The beautiful lady said to have gifted him a white horse in his dream to compensate for the loss of the paddy field and the harvest.
-She advised him to feed the horse with forage and water on time.
-She also disclosed that the horse would neigh every morning and evening when it is time let out gold & silver coins instead of horse dung.
-She instructed him to receive the precious coins in a container.
-Surprisingly, he found a beautiful white horse standing next to him when he was awakened by a gush of wind.He took the horse home and followed the instructions received in the dream.
+A beautiful lady, who appeared in his dream from the lake, instructed the man to refrain from feeling miserable.
+She told him about giving him a white horse in his dream as a replacement for the lost paddy field and harvest.
+She instructed him to feed the horse with timely forage and water.
+Furthermore, she revealed an astonishing secret the horse would neigh every morning and evening, indicating the time to release gold and silver coins instead of horse dung.
+With excitement in her voice, she instructed him to receive these precious coins in a container.
+He was surprised to discover a beautiful white horse standing beside him when he was awakened by a gush of wind.He took the horse home and followed the instructions received in the dream.